Comparison

 When Negator.io flags a wasted search term, it adds it as a negative keyword.
 But it does not recommend whether that negative should be Exact, Phrase, or Broad match.
 The user either picks manually or accepts whatever default the tool applies.

-SearchSavior's AI analyses the intent behind each flagged term and recommends the optimal match type with a plain-English explanation.
-"This is a competitor brand — use phrase match to catch all variants."
-"This is a career query — use broad match to block the entire category."
-The recommendation appears alongside each term in the dashboard, colour-coded to match the type.
+SearchSavior's AI analyzes the intent behind each flagged term and recommends the optimal match type with a plain-English explanation.
+"This is a competitor brand.
+Use phrase match to catch all variants."
+"This is a career query.
+Use broad match to block the entire category."
+The recommendation appears alongside each term in the dashboard, color-coded to match the type.

-Why this matters: Google defaults every negative keyword to exact match — the narrowest, least effective option.
-One phrase match negative on "salary" does the work of 30+ exact match negatives added reactively over weeks.
-Getting the match type right is the difference between playing whack-a-mole and building permanent protection.
+Why this matters: Google defaults every negative keyword to exact match.
+That's the narrowest option, and the least effective when waste keeps recurring in new variations next week.
+One phrase match negative on "salary" does the work of 30 or more exact match negatives added reactively over weeks.
+Getting the match type right is what turns a manual weekly clean-up into permanent protection.

 Feature-by-Feature Comparison